May I help? This guidance is essential if you are contemplating starting a florist business or purchasing an existing

 I started this website with the intention to help future and present flower entrepreneurs.
 I will share various flower stories for the purpose of learning from others and to inspire you to achieve your goal of being a successful floral entrepreneur wherever you are in the world.

 Individuals who started successful florist businesses are welcome to e-mail their flower stories.

 For all entrepreneurs considering to open a florist, party and events company or an artificial flowers and plants shop, I hope it helps reading on.

 If you want to purchase one, you may consider buying a franchise or local florist.
 If you are looking to buy an existing one in South Florida I have a few friends who are considering selling their flower shops.

 Many people purchase expensive study courses on line on how to become a florist.
 Before you invest a lot of money with online courses, I found "The Fab Job Guide to Become a Florist" contains some of the best business and career advice you could get to start a florist business.
-Priced below $40.00 is a great investement and less than most courses for the amount of knowledge you receive.
+Priced below $40.00 is a great investment and less than most courses for the amount of knowledge you receive.

-Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering thi business is: How to become a Wedding Planner Guide.
+Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering this business.

 Many people take courses at a local community school or colleges as the first step in their education on becoming a florist.
 Professional floral organizations also offer classes in several towns and online.